brutella/hkcam/SNAPSHOTS.md

 }
 ```

+If you omit `width` or `height` (or set it to `0`), the image keeps the aspect ratio while resizing.

-After a successful write, you read the characteristic's value to get the JPEG bytes.
+After a successful write, the characteristic's value contains the JPEG data.

 ---